 During the evaluation of your admission documents, your files will be checked by the track-specific admission committee.
 After evaluating your application form, you will be ranked among the applicants applying to the given track.
 If you receive an admission offer to the chosen track, this will remain your track throughout your studies in the program.

-Can you get accepted to a track other than where you applied?
+Can I get accepted to a different track?

 If your research proposal does not fit the track where you applied, you will be rejected.
 However, if the application is otherwise of very high quality, and the track admission committee finds that your proposed topic fits another track, your application might be transferred to that other track’s admission committee for second evaluation.
 If this other track finds your application convincing, they might offer you an interview, and later, admission.
 However, as a rule, admission committees are not responsible for finding the best track for your application: it is your responsibility to apply to the track where you fit, because such track transfers happen only occasionally during the admission process.

-Can you apply to more than one track?
+Can I apply to more than one track?

 Applicants win admission to a specific track and student financial packages are associated with tracks.
 Changing “home” tracks after admission happens only in exceptional circumstances, exclusively in the first semester of the first year, and pending the approval by the School Director after consultation with the relevant track representatives.